 |Fee Per Student||# of Students||Total Revenue From Student Fees Per Qtr|

 |Rental Rate*||# of Hours Per Week||# of Weeks||Total Rent Per Qtr|

 |Total Revenue From Student Fees||Total Rent Per Qtr||Fee Revenue minus Rent||Instructors Payment|

 Class Providers are required to submit a completed class description form, contact information form, and completed rental agreement (contract not applicable for pro-bono providers).

-All visitors to CCAC are required to sign in and out, including class providers and students.
-The sign in sheet is located on the front counter of the main office.
-Please be sure your students are signing in before class and out after class!
+All students enrolled in CCAC classes are required to sign in and provide contact information at the beginning of each CCAC class quarter.
+The sign in sheet is located on the front desk of each class location.
+Please be sure your students are aware of this policy!